 The ownership guidelines for each of the CEO and CFO is three (3) times their base salary.
 The share ownership guidelines for the General Counsel & Secretary and each Vice President is one and a half (1.5) times their base salary.
-The Vice Presidents who are subject to the guidelines currently include the VP Marketing, Logistics & Business Sustainability, the VP Operations, and the Corporate Vice President, Field Development, Reservoir Management & Exploration ("VP Exploration").
+The Vice Presidents who are subject to the guidelines currently include the VP Marketing, Logistics & Business Sustainability, the VP Operations, and the VP Exploration.
 The share ownership guidelines are expected to be satisfied by each executive within six years after first becoming subject to ownership guidelines or after the date of appointment to his or her position.
-Given their respective start dates, each of the CEO, General Counsel & Secretary and VP Exploration have until 2027 to meet the ownership deadlines; each of the CFO and VP Operations have until 2026 to meet the ownership guidelines, and the VP Marketing, Logistics & Business Sustainability has until 2025 to meet the ownership guidelines.
+Given their respective start dates, the CFO has until 2028 to meet the ownership guidelines; each of the CEO, General Counsel & Secretary and VP Exploration has until 2027 to meet the ownership deadlines; the VP Operations has until 2026 to meet the ownership guidelines, and the VP Marketing, Logistics & Business Sustainability has until 2025 to meet the ownership guidelines.

 The target shareholding is based upon the executive's then current base salary.
-The determination of whether the individual meets the guidelines is made in January of each year, effective as at the close of business on December 31st of the prior year and is based on the 20-day VWAP of the Common Shares on the TSX for the 20 trading days preceding and including the last trading day of that prior calendar year.
+The determination of whether the individual meets the guidelines is made in January of each year, effective as at the close of business on December 31 of the prior year and is based on the 20-day VWAP of the Common Shares on the TSX for the 20 trading days preceding and including the last trading day of that prior calendar year.